Supporting Evidence 2

 "Is it alive?
 Not yet.
 But it's a shared goal of a number of laboratories now to actually make artificial life."

 Can making bubbles help to make new life?
-Perhaps in a typical bathtub of people's homes, some soap and a bit of baked beans.
+Perhaps in a typical domestic bathtub where people can sit inside and start blowing bubbles with a bit of soap and some baked beans.
 But in the early days of the Earth?
 We will have to wait and see.

 The theory that life began in outer space

 As with any good scientific argument, there should always be an opposing view.
-Indeed, should the time provided by Earth be not long enough to create a self-replicating DNA, there is another way.
+Indeed, if the time provided by the Earth to create a self-replicating DNA is anything to go by, there is another way.

-First proposed by Professor Chandra Wickramasinghe of Cardiff University in the UK with support from his scientific colleague Sir Fred Hoyle, the idea involves the possibility that Earth could have been seeded by an alien bacteria with its own alien DNA hitching a ride on an icy comet and crashing on the planet over 4.6 billion years ago.
-It is not unlike the way a sperm carrying its own self-replicating DNA arrives on the surface of an ovum to kickstart life.
+First proposed by Professor Chandra Wickramasinghe of Cardiff University in the UK with the support of his scientific colleague Sir Fred Hoyle, the idea is that the Earth could have been seeded by an alien bacterium with its own alien DNA, which hitched a ride on an icy comet and crashed on to the planet over 4.6 billion years ago.
+It is not unlike the way a sperm with its own self-replicating DNA arrives on the surface of an ovum to kickstart life.

 Could we be the aliens?